Dear all,

 our next speaker in the Philosophy of Science Colloquium organized by

-a talk on March 19, 4.45-6.15 pm.
+talk on May 7, 4.45-6.15 pm.

 All are welcome!